Joan Davis: Radio

 Davis entered radio with an August 28, 1941, appearance on The Rudy Vallee Show and became a regular on that show four months later.
 Davis then began a series of shows that established her as a top star of radio situation comedy throughout the 1940s.
 When Vallee left for the Coast Guard in 1943, Davis and Jack Haley became the co-hosts of the show.
 With a title change to The Sealtest Village Store, Davis was the owner-operator of the store from July 8, 1943, to June 28, 1945 when she left to do Joanie's Tea Room on CBS from September 3, 1945 to June 23, 1947.
 Sponsored by Lever Brothers on behalf of Swan Soap, the premise had Davis running a tea shop in the little community of Smallville.
 The supporting cast featured Verna Felton.
 Harry von Zell was the announcer, and her head writer was Abe Burrows, formerly the head writer (and co-creator) of Duffy's Tavern and eventually a Broadway playwright.

 The tea shop setting continued in Joan Davis Time, a CBS Saturday-night series from October 11, 1947, to July 3, 1948.
 With Lionel Stander as the tea shop manager, the cast included Hans Conried, Mary Jane Croft, Andy Russell, the Choraliers quintet, and John Rarig and his Orchestra.
 Leave It to Joan ran from July 4 to August 22, 1949, as a summer replacement for Lux Radio Theatre and continued from September 9, 1949, to March 3, 1950.
 She was heard on CBS July 3 through August 28, 1950.
 She was a frequent and popular performer on Tallulah Bankhead's radio variety show The Big Show (1950–1952).

 Davis was also a regular on Eddie Cantor's Time to Smile program.
+Davis had an affair with Cantor over the course of four years.
+Writer Budd Schulberg commented, "Everybody knew about the affair with Joan Davis -- everybody in the business."
+The relationship culminated in her divorce from Si Wills in December 1947, while the Cantor-Davis film If You Knew Susie was in production.
+After the divorce was finalized and the picture was completed, Davis and Cantor went their separate ways.